MalakhFuller/5-VM-Home-SOC-Lab/README.md

 ---

-## Phase 2: Attack Simulation and Detection (Planned)
+## Phase 2: Attack Simulation and Detection — *paused on purpose*

+Phase 2 is the offensive half: run real attacks against the domain and catch them in the SIEM.
+It's deliberately on hold, and the reason is a resequencing call I'd make again.
+Before I start hunting attacks, I'm widening the lens — standing up a second SIEM (Splunk) alongside Wazuh and a passive Suricata sensor on the wire, so I'm watching from both the endpoint *and* the network at once instead of trusting a single vantage point.
+Detecting an attack you can't see isn't detection, and I'd rather build the better instrument first than run the exercises half-blind.
+Everything below is queued behind that work.

 ### Project 2 — Credential Attack Against Active Directory
-Simulating a password spray attack against domain accounts using Kali, with detection via Wazuh (Event ID 4625, 4771) and MITRE ATT&CK mapping (T1110.003).
+Password spray against domain accounts from Kali, detected in Wazuh via Event IDs 4625 / 4771.
+MITRE ATT&CK: T1110.003.

-**Status:** Planned, but delayed while I wire a dual SIEM with Suricata running passive for better detection and analysis capabilities.

----

 ### Project 3 — Kerberoasting
-Requesting service tickets for domain accounts from Kali and detecting the attack signature in Wazuh via Event ID 4769.
-MITRE ATT&CK mapping: T1558.003.
+Requesting service tickets for domain accounts and catching the signature in Wazuh via Event ID 4769.
+MITRE ATT&CK: T1558.003.

-**Status:** Planned, but delayed while I wire a dual SIEM with Suricata running passive for better detection and analysis capabilities.

----

 ### Project 4 — Lateral Movement Detection
 Using compromised credentials to move between endpoints, with Sysmon and Wazuh tracing the full process chain and kill path.

-**Status:** Planned, but delayed while I wire a dual SIEM with Suricata running passive for better detection and analysis capabilities.

----

 ### Project 5 — Custom Detection Rule Writing
-Identifying a gap in Wazuh's default detection coverage and writing a custom rule to close it — the core skill of detection engineering.
+Finding a gap in Wazuh's default coverage and writing a rule to close it — the core skill of detection engineering, and the one I'm building toward.

-**Status:** Planned, but delayed while I wire a dual SIEM with Suricata running passive for better detection and analysis capabilities.

----

 ### Project 6 — Full Purple Team Exercise
-End-to-end attack chain from initial reconnaissance through domain compromise, fully documented as a SOC incident report.
+The capstone: an end-to-end attack chain from recon through domain compromise, written up as a complete SOC incident report.

-**Status:** Planned, but delayed while I wire a dual SIEM with Suricata running passive for better detection and analysis capabilities.

 ---